bytecodealliance/rfcs/accepted/remove-old-cranelift-backend.md

 the CLIF after compilation is done: the new backends produce the information in a separate IR (VCode).
-There is thus a cognitive overhead involved in maintaining "old and deprecated" vs. "new and spuported" status in one's head for bits of the compiler, and a significant source of confusion for newcomers in particular.
+There is thus a cognitive overhead involved in maintaining "old and deprecated" vs. "new and supported" status in one's head for bits of the compiler, and a significant source of confusion for newcomers in particular.

 # Proposal